-This particular Scrap Club was held in a warehouse in an industrial estate in Bermondsey, London.
+This particular Scrap Club London event was held in a warehouse in an industrial estate in Bermondsey.
 It wasn’t the easiest of places to find but for once it wasn’t me that got lost but my friend who had to call and ask for directions.
 Once inside I discovered a cafe and bar, as well as a small room that for some reason had been furnished and a kids’ play area (though I’m not sure I’d personally want to bring kids along to an event like this).
-The main event is held in a separate space which you need to have tickets for (£10 to smash stuff up or £5 to watch) and on joining the queue of trendy 20-30 somethings we were each asked to sign a safety disclaimer before we were allowed entry.
+The main event is held in a separate space which you need to have tickets for (£10 to smash stuff up or £5 to watch).
+And on joining the queue of trendy 20-30 somethings we were each asked to sign a Scrap Club London safety disclaimer before we were allowed entry.

-The organisers pick out 10 names at random and these lucky people are given a 10 minute session to go to town and trash items that have been selected and sectioned off – these included a cooker, washing machine, dishwasher, bicycle, space invader machine and even a piano.
+The organisers pick out 10 names at random.
+These lucky people are given a 10 minute session to go to town and trash items that have been selected and sectioned off – these included a cooker, washing machine, dishwasher, bicycle, space invader machine and even a piano.

-I was quite gutted that I couldn’t get in on the action because of my RSI but even from the sidelines you get sucked into the intense burst of madness.
+I was quite gutted that I couldn’t get in on the Scrap Club London action because of my RSI but even from the sidelines you get sucked into the intense burst of madness.
 On the signal people literally went crazy unleashing everything they had into destroying the scrap, with bits of debris flying out into the crowd who were cheering them on.
-There was an overwhelming sense of camaraderie between sessions and to add to the atmosphere (and banging noise) there was a DJ playing psychedelic tunes in the background as the remnants were swept up for recycling and the floor was got ready for the next round.
+There was an overwhelming sense of camaraderie between sessions.
+And to add to the atmosphere (and banging noise) there was a DJ playing psychedelic tunes in the background as the remnants were swept up for recycling and the floor was got ready for the next round.

 It must be odd for anyone without an Asbo to wantonly destroy things but after their initial hesitation people quickly got into the spirit of things (almost scarily so).
 Keep an eye on Scrap Club’s website for details of the next event as this is one hidden gem you’re guaranteed to have a smashing time at.